iced-rs/rfcs/text/0000-focus-and-metadata .md

 ## Summary

 This proposal is for a shared attributes API.
 It is intended to be used by the focus system, but is not limited to that use case.
-It is intended to be used by any system that needs to store or retrieve attributes on an element.
-For example:
+It is also intended to be used by any system that needs to store or retrieve attributes on an element.
-- Focus / Tabbing order
-- Accessibility
-- Z-Index
-- Visibility
-- Bounds

-Focus management is a complex topic and there are many different ways to handle it.
-This proposal is a possible solution that has closer parity with the browser runtime.

-The shared attributes API is not a way for users solve their state management problems.
-It is a way for the Iced to provide a familiar API for the user while solving accessibility and focus management problems.

 ## Motivation